puzzlelang/puzzlelang.github.io/README.md

 # FILES

-Files can be writen, read and removed.
+Files can be written, read and removed.

 > In Node, file access is native.
 In browsers, there is no access to the device's real filesystem.
 However, puzzle handles files and directories directly inside the browser's `indexedDb`